Carbon offsetting: greenwashing or real impact?

 6 min read

-As pressure mounts for real climate action, more and more companies are announcing they’ve gone climate neutral or reached net zero.
+More and more companies are announcing they’ve aiming to become climate neutral or net zero.
 A popular way to support these claims is through carbon credits.
 But do carbon offsetting projects truly contribute to global climate goals – or are they simply a convenient way to appear green without making actual change?

 Regulators and environmental NGOs are increasingly skeptical.
 The Dutch Financial Markets Authority (AFM) has warned against misleading sustainability claims, and organizations like Milieudefensie argue that carbon offsetting does little to challenge business-as-usual practices.